 These committees offer industry and community leaders, legal experts and policy advocates the opportunity to evaluate policy and regulatory matters and form policy recommendations on behalf of the Chamber.

 Throughout the year, the Public Affairs Committee and issue committees meet to review legislative bills and local ordinances, hear presentations, and unite in support of or against policy proposals impacting the business community.

-During the annual Arizona Legislative session, the Chamber’s Public Affairs team is hard at work tracking bills and providing real-time information on proposals that impact Arizona businesses.
-The listings below provide a brief description of each issue committee and a link to summaries of key bills that the Public Affairs team has identified as effecting the business community.
+During the annual Arizona Legislative session, the Chamber’s Public Affairs team diligently tracks bills and provides real-time information on proposals that impact Arizona businesses.

 - Agriculture, Environment & Water Issue Committee Supports environment, water and natural resources policies based on sound science and responsive to Arizona’s unique needs.
 Responds to the needs of the business community by participating in policy-making that supports a strong business climate, while respecting the state’s natural resources.

 - Budget & Tax Issue Committee Promotes tax and budget policies that support the retention of businesses, attract new investment and create employment in the greater Phoenix region and Arizona.
 Serves as a partner with other Chamber issue committees in evaluating policies that have a tax and/or fiscal impact.